How Uncertainty Affects Us + 3 Verses to Reflect On

 Uncertainty Can Affect Our Sleep

 Finally, all of this stress, grief, and uncertainty can take a toll on our sleeping habits.
 All of the ups and downs can exhaust our emotional stores and tax our energy levels.
-When you’re experiencing a lot of change or stress all at once, you may feel more sleepy than usual.
+When you’re experiencing a lot of change or stress all at once, you may feel

 You may fall asleep earlier or have trouble waking up.
 You may feel tired throughout the day.
 It’s important to recognize that this may be part of your body responding to changes in your lifestyle and routine.
 It’s not something to beat yourself up about, but simply a sign that your body needs some extra rest.